 Remove your preheated Dutch oven from your oven, and working swiftly, use a lame or a razor blade to slash your loaf.

 Confidence is key when scoring, and the score line will enable your bread to expand in the oven.
 I found this video extremely helpful: How to Score a Loaf of Bread

 Carefully transfer your boule into your Dutch oven, cover with the lid and bake for 20 minutes.
 (Your Dutch oven will trap the steam and help your bread to rise to it’s full potential.)

 After 20 minutes, lower the heat to 450°F, remove the lid, and continue to bake until your loaf is a deep golden color.
 This could take more than 15 minutes.
 Just watch it.

 Remove to a cooling rack right away, and let it cool completely before slicing.
 The interior will continue to bake through as it sits.

 Just look at that crackly, blistered crust.

-Now excuse me while I eat half the loaf in the form of buttered toast.
+Now excuse me while I eat half the loaf of this long-fermented artisan sourdough bread in the form of buttered toast.
 There’s nothing quite like fresh sourdough bread from scratch.
 Delicious!